symfony/symfony-docs/workflow/usage.rst

 .. versionadded:: 4.1

-    The transition blockers were added in version 4.1.
+    The transition blockers were introduced in version 4.1.

 In Twig templates, metadata is available via the ``workflow_metadata()`` function: